dkypuros/sphinx-rst-rtd-notes/README.rst

 Part 1
 -------
-Setup the a github repository to store project files
+Setup the a github repository to store project files.
+This is an easy step, so I'm not including many details.

     - Setup new GitHub repo
     - clone locally